tai271828/testflinger-cookbook/README.md

-# sprint-2018-kr-qa-sprint
+# Testflinger Cookbook
-Testflinger session of 2018 Korea Sprint
+This cookbook contains some testflinger-cli yaml to launch your testing over testflinger-cli.

 # Job Queues
 ## CIDs